guilhermedemouraa/EBS289K-Autonomous-Robot-for-Tree-Nursery-Management/README.md

 Fig. 1 - Robot-compatible tree nursery.
 Source: [Davey Nursery](https://www.davey.com/commercial-landscape-services/the-davey-nursery/).

-The key steps for the success of this project included developing code for, path planning, robot localization, path following, and computer vision (to scan the environment, process digital images, create an occupancy grid, and classify each tree according to their diameter).

-• Path planning was performed through a genetic algorithm to optmize route through orchard and create shortest dubins path.

-• Robot localization was performed using sensor fusion (GPS and Odometer) through an Extended Kalman Filter.
-In order to make the simulation more realistic, simulated noise data was added to both GPS and odometer sensors.

-• Path following was performed through the Pure Pursuit algorithm (Coulter, R.C., 1992 - Implementation of the purse pursuit algorithm).

-• The environment was characterized by an occupancy grid, which was generated from the data of a 2D laser scanner.
-In order to make the simulation more realistic, simulated noise data was added to the laser scanner.
-The noisy data was filtered with a low-pass filter.
+The project's success relied on developing specific components, including Guidance, Navigation, and Control (GNC) for the robot, Simultaneous Localization and Mapping (SLAM) for environment perception, and computer vision algorithms for tree classification based on diameter.

+• To ensure the robot moved along the optimal route through the orchard, we implemented a genetic algorithm for path planning that created the shortest Dubins path.
+This helped us save time and resources.

+• In order to have a better understanding of the environment, we used a 2D laser scanner to generate an occupancy grid, which is basically a map of the orchard.
+This allowed us to classify each tree based on their diameter, which is important for orchard management.

+• To make sure that the robot moved along the planned path, we used a technique called Pure Pursuit algorithm.
+It's like playing a game of follow-the-leader, but with the robot as the leader.

+• For the robot to know where it was in the orchard, we used a combination of GPS and odometer sensors, which we fused using an Extended Kalman Filter.
+This made it possible for us to get an accurate location of the robot and helped us simulate the real world better.

+• Since real-world conditions are not always perfect, we added simulated noise to the GPS, odometer, and laser scanner data.
+However, to make sure our results were reliable, we filtered out the noise using a low-pass filter.

 ### Simulation steps: